Rick Wakeman: 1971–1974: First Yes stint, Six Wives, and Journey to the Centre of the Earth

-In January 1973, Wakeman released his debut solo album, The Six Wives of Henry VIII.
-It was recorded in 1972 during gaps in touring and recording with Yes, and features members of the band, the Strawbs, and other guest musicians.
+Wakeman's debut solo album, The Six Wives of Henry VIII, was released in January 1973.
+It was recorded throughout 1972 during gaps in touring and recording with Yes, and features members of the band, the Strawbs, and other guest musicians.
 The album is instrumental with its concept based on Wakeman's musical interpretations of the characteristics of the six wives of Henry VIII.
-The album was previewed with Wakeman performing excerpts on the BBC television show, The Old Grey Whistle Test.
-Much of the television audience that night planned to watch Blue Movie, a controversial film by Andy Warhol, but it was temporarily banned from being broadcast.
-Wakeman explained: "It seems most of them, rather than watch repeats, switched over to Whistle Test and saw my preview of Henry ... and suddenly it seemed as if the whole country had discovered my music ... it was a tremendous break."
-The album reached No. 7 in the UK and No. 30 in the US, and Time named the record one of the best albums of the year.
-At the Melody Maker readers poll awards in September 1973, Wakeman came out first in the top keyboardist category.
+Wakeman promoted the album with a mimed performance of "Catherine Howard" on the BBC television show The Old Grey Whistle Test.
+Much of the television audience that night planned to watch Blue Movie, an erotic film by Andy Warhol, but it was temporarily banned from broadcast for its explicit scenes.
+Wakeman said: "It seems most of them, rather than watch repeats, switched over to Whistle Test and saw my preview of Henry ... and suddenly it seemed as if the whole country had discovered my music ... it was a tremendous break."
+The album reached No. 7 in the UK and No. 30 in the US, and was certified gold in the US and Australia.
+Time magazine named the record one of the best albums of the year.
+The Melody Maker readers poll awards in 1973 saw Wakeman win the Top Keyboardist category, surpassing Emerson.

-Yes's double concept album Tales from Topographic Oceans was released in November 1973, containing four side long pieces based on ideas from Hindu scriptures in Autobiography of a Yogi by Paramahansa Yogananda.
-Wakeman had doubts about its esoteric concept, and felt a lot of its music was too experimental which required further rehearsal.
+Yes's double concept album Tales from Topographic Oceans was released in 1973, containing four side-long tracks based on ideas from Hindu scriptures in Autobiography of a Yogi by Paramahansa Yogananda.
+Wakeman had doubts about its esoteric concept and felt a lot of its music was too experimental, requiring further rehearsal.
 He distanced himself from the group, and spent time in the bar at Morgan Studios and played on "Sabbra Caddabra" on Sabbath Bloody Sabbath by Black Sabbath in the adjacent studio.
-Yes toured the album for six months, playing the album in its entirety which Wakeman also disagreed with.
-He openly criticised the album to the press, and his growing frustrations culminated in an incident whereby he ate a curry on stage during a show in Manchester.
+Yes toured the album for six months, playing the album in its entirety, which Wakeman also disagreed with.
+He openly criticised the album to the press, and his growing frustrations culminated in an incident in which he ate a curry on stage during a show in Manchester.
 In 2006, Wakeman clarified that his total dislike of the album is "not entirely true" and recognises some "very, very nice musical moments", but "we had too much for a single album but not enough for a double, so we padded it out and the padding is awful".